Pediatric Graft Versus Host Disease Treatment & Management

 First-line treatment

-Steroids associated with cyclosporine or tacrolimus are considered standard therapy.
+Steroids in conjunction with cyclosporine or tacrolimus are considered standard therapy.
 Treatment is required for established grades II-IV GVHD and often consists of continuation of original immunosuppressive agents used for GVHD prophylaxis and the addition of methylprednisolone at 2 mg/kg/d in divided doses for 10-14 days or until GVHD is controlled, followed by steroid taper.
-Patients who have not received cyclosporine or tacrolimus as part of their GVHD prophylaxis may benefit by combining it with prednisone.
+Patients who have not received cyclosporine or tacrolimus as part of their GVHD prophylaxis may benefit by combining it with corticosteroids.
 Combination triple therapy with cyclosporine, prednisone, and antithymocyte globulin has been found to be equally efficacious but more toxic in children.
-Successfully treated GVHD is only seen in about 25-40% of patients after donor transplantation; thus, 60-75% of patients with clinically significant GVHD require therapy in addition to corticosteroids.
+Successful treatment of GVHD with this initial intervention is only seen in about 25-40% of patients after donor transplantation; thus, 60-75% of patients with clinically significant GVHD require therapy in addition to corticosteroids.

 Steroid-refractory GVHD

-A 2011 study noted that in patients with chronic GVHD refractory to glucocorticoid therapy, daily low-dose subcutaneous interleukin-2 was found to enhance regulatory T cells in vivo, suppress clinical manifestations, and permit glucocorticoid tapering by a mean of 60%.[18]
+A 2011 study noted that in patients with chronic GVHD refractory to glucocorticoid therapy, daily low-dose subcutaneous interleukin-2 was found to increase regulatory T cells in vivo, suppress clinical manifestations, and permit glucocorticoid tapering by a mean of 60%.
+[24, 25]

 Cytokine blockade

-This has been attempted with interference with IL-1 either by binding it in serum (eg, soluble IL-1 receptor) or by functional inhibition (IL-1 receptor antagonist anakinra [Kineret]).
+This has been attempted with blocking actions of IL-1 by preventing it binding to IL-1 receptor either by soluble IL-1 receptor or by IL-1 receptor antagonist, anakinra [Kineret].
 This approach has not been extensively pursued.
 The anti-TNF alpha antibody infliximab (Remicade) has been effective in steroid-resistant GVHD but with increased subsequent infection.
 To date, it has shown benefit over steroids alone.

 Cytotoxic therapy

-MMF and the inosine monophosphate dehydrogenase (IMPDH) inhibitor pentostatin are cytotoxic therapies tried in acute GVHD.
+MMF and the inosine monophosphate dehydrogenase (IMPDH) inhibitor, pentostatin, are cytotoxic reagents tried on acute GVHD.
 The latter drug appears to be highly active in acute GVHD in a single institution experience.
 The response rate was approximately 65%, but long-term survival was only 26%.
 Several small studies of MMF have shown therapeutic efficacy in the range of 40-70%, with survival rates ranging from 16-37%.
 As with other reagents, opportunistic infections mandate careful dosing.

 Newer therapies

-Anti-CD147 murine monoclonal antibody, which is a neurothelion member of the immunoglobulin superfamily that is upregulated on activated B cells and T cells, induced 50% response in steroid-resistant acute GVHD.
+A murine monoclonal antibody against CD147, which is a neurothelion member of the immunoglobulin superfamily and up-regulated on activated B cells and T cells, induced 50% response in steroid-resistant acute GVHD.
 Moderate-to-severe myalgia occurred in 28-60% of cases and was dose limiting.
-Additionally, visilizumab is a humanized anti-CD3 antibody that selectively induces apoptosis of activated T-cells.
+Visilizumab is a humanized anti-CD3 antibody that selectively induces apoptosis of activated T-cells.
 A phase I study demonstrated that all patients affected by severe acute GVHD and treated with visilizumab improved.
-However, posttransplant lymphoproliferative disease (PTLD) was a problem.
+However, posttransplant lymphoproliferative disease (PTLD) was a major concern.
 Also, extracorporeal photopheresis has been used to treat resistant, acute GVHD; the patients who responded had a significantly better outcome.

 Prevention and treatment of chronic graft versus host disease